06 Nov The Top 8 Myths In Family Law – Property Settlement

 As stated above, there is no rule that property should be equally divided on a 50\50 basis.
 A person will not necessarily get half of everything, or be able to keep those things in her or his name that they brought into the relationship or he paid for during the relationshiip.
 It all depends on each person’s contribution and their needs.

 The Courts have very wide powers to divide the property in whatever way it thinks is fair.
-No two cases are the same and each person should get independent legal advice on their case from a lawyer who specialises in family property law.
+No two cases are the same and each person should get independent legal advice on their case from a family law lawyers Adelaide who specialises in family property law.
 The Courts consider two separate factors when making decisions on property – first, the contributions each person has made to the property and secondly, their future needs.

 It may be that, in very short relationships, say less than 5 years, the Family Law Courts are more likely to give greater weight to the contributions of one party compared to the other which may result in that party being awarded an asset that they brought into the relationship.